-What are the different Hadoop components available with HDInsight?
+What are the different Hadoop components and versions available with HDInsight?

-Find out about the different service levels offered by HDInsight as well as the versions of different hadoop components included with HDInsight.
+Find out about the different service levels offered by HDInsight, as well as the versions of different Hadoop components included.

 HDInsight Standard and HDInsight Premium